ramzes1401ss3/cesbo-www/en/_posts/2018-01-01-astra-quick-start.md

 ## Install

-To install latest version download binary file and set execute permission.
+Download binary file and set execute permission.
 On the server you may use next command:

 ``` sh
 curl -Lo /usr/bin/astra http://cesbo.com/download/astra/$(uname -m)